top of page

 - Motivate staff and establish a learning culture

 A surveillance supervisor's responsibilities should include the coaching, training and development of their team members.
 This includes being held accountable for their teams performance and results.
-The Black Chip system is designed to assist surveillance managers and supervisors run performance-based operations as well as assess their own performance as a leader.
+The Black Chip System is designed to assist surveillance managers and supervisors manage performance-based operations, but it can also be used to help them assess their own performance as leaders.